 There are currently no topics for this game.

 TriviaThe former Russian president Boris Yeltsin's likeness appears in the game, most notable in the last stage where you must escort him and an operative to an airfield to escape.
 Along the way, he drives like he is drunk, running over fire hydrants, missing pedestrians, even stopping at a fast food restaurant.
-The operative even comments about saying she hope there isn't breathalyser laws in Russia.
+Then President Clinton is riding in the car with the Russian leader.
+Among the jokes about both politicians, the operative even comments about saying she hope there isn't breathalyser laws in Russia.

 During the full motion video sequences, General Earle sometimes talks about stuff other then the specific mission.
 In one sequence the General strongly implies that President Kennedy was killed by the military-industrial complex.

 Mark Maynard (7) added Soviet Strike (PlayStation) on Jan 04, 2002

 Dan Hewitt, Randy Dillon, David R. Sullivan, David Stokes, David Gregory, Frank Giraffe, Ken Dyke, Jeffrey Litz, Thomas BoydSoftware Manager: